 To allow for the prediction of the importance of specific

-Cell aware faults in a given circuit, we first had to extract
+cell-aware-type faults in a given circuit, we first had to extract

 an attribute of each fault individually.
 As was shown before in

-section III, certain input vectors are required to test for a given
+Section III, certain input vectors are required to test for a given

 fault.
-For the cell-aware fault in Figure 4 only one such input
+For the cell-aware-type fault in Figure 4, only one such input

 vector was specified.
-Granted, that circuit is only one gate

-and as such only one pattern could have potentially detected a

-cell-aware fault.
 For larger more realistic circuits that consist

-of many gates, there are many different patterns that can detect
+of many gates, there are generally many different patterns that can detect

 the same fault.
+However, there may still be certain characteristics of those

+test patterns that must always be met for a fault to be detected.
+We

+intend to use meeting those characteristics during functional simulation

+as an indicator of whether fault detection may have been possible in functional

+mode.
+However, to do this, we must first identify the relevant characteristics.

+A certain ATPG approach used to enhance the probability of fortuitous detection of unmodeled defects is called “n-detect.”
+This approach

-A certain feature of most ATPG tools called “ndetect”allows for the user to specify a value of n.
-The specified
+allows the user to specify a value of n, which corresponds to the minimum number

+of detections desired for each fault in the test set.
+Thus, the specified

-value is then used as a target for the tool to generate a set of
+value can be used as a target an ATPG tool to generate a set of

 patterns that detect each fault at least n times.
 Specifying a